mike-mosher/github.io/python-notes.md

 # [Zip() Function](#zip)

-- takes any number of iterables as arguments and returns an iterator over tuples of their corresponding elements
+- takes any number of iterables as arguments and returns an iterator of tuples of their corresponding elements

 ```python
 list_a = [1, 2, 3, 4, 5]